panjf2000/gnet/README.md

 <img width="869" alt="reactor" src="https://user-images.githubusercontent.com/7496278/64918644-a5213900-d7d3-11e9-88d6-1ec1ec72c1cd.png">
 </p>

+### Multiple Reactors + Goroutine-Pool Model

+You may ask me a question: what if my business logic in `Event.React()`  contains some blocking code which leads to a blocking in event-loop of `gnet`, what is the solution for this kind of situation？

+And the solution for that would be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `Event.React()` into the worker-pool to unblock the event-loop goroutines.

-The subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』is under development and about to be delivered soon, the architecture diagram of new model is in here:
+This new networking model is under development and about to be delivered soon and its architecture diagram of new model is in here:

 <p align="center">
 <img width="854" alt="multi_reactor_thread_pool" src="https://user-images.githubusercontent.com/7496278/64918783-90de3b80-d7d5-11e9-9190-ff8277c95db1.png">